-The psychologist Erik Erikson wrote that at every stage of our lives there is the potential for a “new miracle of vigorous unfolding.”
-I help my patients grow and unfold into more self-aware, compassionate and courageous versions of themselves.
+The psychologist Erik Erikson wrote that at every stage of life there is the potential for a “new miracle of vigorous unfolding.”
+My goal is to help patients grow and unfold into more self-aware, compassionate and courageous versions of themselves.

 I offer treatment for adults and couples at group practices in Midtown and Brooklyn.
 I create a supportive environment in which clients can identify the challenges and blocks that may be preventing them from reaching their goals or living their lives in a satisfying way.
 My approach is relational, but I also use elements of Cognitive Behavior Therapy.
 I have done advanced training in interpersonal psychoanalytic psychotherapy at the William Alanson White Institute and in couples therapy through the Center for Emotionally Focused Therapy.